Dans-labs/dariah/docs/Components.md

   the user-facing name of the filter;
 * `filters` **object**;
   a slice of the state from [getFilters](Dux#getfilters);
-  contains the actual filter settings;
+  contains the actual filter settings, i.e. what the user has entered in search boxes and which facets the user has clicked;
   organized by table and then by `filterTag` and then by `filterId`;
 * `filterSettings` **object**;
   a slice of the state, sub-slice of `filters`, corresponding to the filters